johnpankowicz/govmetting-testbfg-2/README.md

 * Open the solution file "govmeeting.sln"

-## Run ClientApp & WebApp
+## Run clientapp & WebApp
 * Download the sub-folders from <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a> Put them in a sibling folder to the project named "TESTDATA"
 * In frontend/clientapp/app.module.ts, change "isAspServerRunning" from false to true.
 * In Task Runner Explorer
-  * Select: ClientApp
+  * Select: clientapp
   * run "install"
   * run "start"
 * Set startup project to "WebApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
-* WebApp will run and a browser will open, displaying the ClientApp.
+* WebApp will run and a browser will open, displaying the clientapp.

-NOTE: There is an issue with setting breakpoints in the Angular ClientApp in Visual Studio.
+NOTE: There is an issue with setting breakpoints in the Angular clientapp in Visual Studio.
 See: <a href="https://github.com/govmeeting/govmeeting/issues/80"> Github issue #80 </a>

 ## Run WorkflowApp
 * Download the test files from Google Drive (see above)